Bartlett, Illinois: Sports and recreation

+Bartlett is home to Villa Olivia, a year-round resort with special event venue, an 18-hole golf course and winter sports such as skiing, tubing, and snowboarding.
+The championship course filled with mature trees, rolling hills, and beautiful landscaping.
+It features 6,510 yards of golf from the longest tees for a par of 73, a course rating of 72.4, and a slope rating of 124.
+Designed by Richard P. Nugent, ASGCA, the course opened in 1926.

 Government

 The village of Bartlett has a mayor/council form of government.
 A village clerk, six trustees and a village president are elected in nonpartisan, at-large elections.
 They are elected for four-year terms.
 Elections are staggered, with three trustees elected every two years and the village clerk and president elected every four years.
 Municipal elections occur in odd-numbered years.

-Kevin Wallace has been Bartlett's Village President since 2013.
+Dan Gunsteen has been Bartlett's Village President since 2025.

 Education

 Schools

 Public schools in Bartlett schools are entirely within Elgin Area School District U46.
 The Elgin Area School District serves a 90 sqmi area in Cook, DuPage and Kane Counties.
 Almost 40,000 children of school age are within its boundaries.
 The Elgin Area School District is the second largest school district in Illinois.

 Elgin Area School District schools located in Bartlett include: